LambdaGaming/LibertyPrimeDiscordBot/README.md

-# MayorDiscordBot
+# Liberty Prime Discord Bot
-CityRP mayor in discord form
+  Reponds to keywords in a blacklist based on what Liberty Prime hates.